rehierl/node-tree-outliner/3-4-0-design-6.md

 presequent section still counts as being open when the subsequent sectioning node is entered.

-Note that a section's sectioning node and its content nodes must be strongly connected.
+Note that a section's sectioning node and the section's content nodes must be strongly connected.
 It must not be allowed to have a subsequent sectioning node belong to a presequent section, but not the content nodes of the subsequent section.
 This could otherwise result in conflicting statements with regards to the subsequent section's location.

 **CLARIFICATION**
 Two sections have no nodes in common, if the presequent section is closed